5had3z/torch-discounted-cumsum-nd/README.md

 ## General Notes

-Simple auto-grad supported operation that applies a weighted inclusive-scan on the input data.
-CUDA implementation iterates over the target dimension with cub::WarpScan so should be reasonably quick.
-Parallelism is mainly utilized used batch the other dimensions.
+Simple auto-grad supported operation that applies a weighted inclusive-scan on the input data across dimension `D` of a tensor of any number of dimension.
+I designed the implementation with my own selfish needs foremost, hence it is optimised for `D << other dims`.
+The CUDA implementation iterates over the target dimension with cub::WarpScan so should be reasonably quick.
+Block-Parallelism is mainly utilized used batch over the other dimensions.
+Future work to target the case where `D` is not small could use cub::BlockScan instead.
 CPU implementation uses std::inclusive_scan with std::execution::unseq so you'll need TBB or whatever other std::execution provider installed on your machine.

 $$ \text{{out}}_i = \sum_{j=0}^{i} (\frac{1}{\gamma})^{i-j}\text{in}_j.$$